mrgw21/rl-multiagent-boxing/README.md

 # RL Boxing Project

-A reinforcement learning project built for the CM50270 coursework at the University of Bath.
+A reinforcement learning project built for the second CM50270 coursework at the University of Bath.

-This project trains two agents (PPO and DQN) to play Atari Boxing using the Gym ALE environment.
-You can also test agents like `RandoAgent1` vs `RandoAgent2` or watch the final trained models compete in real time.
+This project trains agents (like PPO, DQN, and others) to play Atari Boxing using the Gym ALE environment.

 ---